 - Smith School for Enterprise and the Environment

-Academics from all the sister units are involved in teaching and research supervision of undergraduates.
+Academics from all the centres are involved in teaching and research supervision of undergraduates.
 The OUCE building, in the University Science Area on South Parks Road, contains lecture rooms, laboratories, computing facilities and tutors’ offices, and is within a few a minutes’ walk of the Radcliffe Science Library and the Bodleian Library.